brycewray/hugo-site/content/posts/2018/10/web-typography-part-2.md

 The easiest way[^3] to implement this “system fonts stack” throughout your site is assigning the following CSS to the `<html>` tag (or `<body>` tag, if you prefer):

+{{< highlight css >}}
-`font-family: -apple-system, system-ui, BlinkMacSystemFont, "Segoe UI", Tahoma, Roboto, Oxygen, Cantarell, "Fira Sans", "Droid Sans", "Helvetica Neue", "Lucida Grande", sans-serif; `
+font-family: -apple-system, system-ui, BlinkMacSystemFont, "Segoe UI", Tahoma, Roboto, Oxygen, Cantarell, "Fira Sans", "Droid Sans", "Helvetica Neue", "Lucida Grande", sans-serif;
+{{< /highlight >}}

 The first three entries take care of current Apple devices and also, in the case of `system-ui`, the latest Chrome browsers.
 The rest are simply calls to the typefaces in question.